alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 ### Special thanks

 I'd like to give a **huge** thanks to [Nick Butcher][NickButcherGooglePlus], because I probably would never have written this blog post without his help and advice!
-Several of the animations in this blog post were taken from his amazing open source application [Plaid][plaid-source-code], which I highly recommend you check out if you haven't already.
+Several of the animations in this blog post were borrowed from his amazing open source application [Plaid][plaid-source-code], which I highly recommend you check out if you haven't already.
 I'd also like to thank [Roman Nurik][RomanNurikGooglePlus] for his [Android Icon Animator][AndroidIconAnimator] tool and for inspiring the path morphing animations in the final example in this blog post.
 Thanks again!

 ### Reporting bugs & feedback